PerharicC/CarbonDrift/README.md

 We hope it may help future GZ modeling researchers, who are perhaps not as familiar in computer programing and will benefit greatly from the easy to use CarbonDrift module.

 ## Documentation
-The documentation is available online at ***** and in the local folder docs, which can be accessed with a local live server.
+The documentation is available online at [the website](https://perharicc.github.io/CarbonDrift/index.html) and in the local folder docs, which can be accessed with a local live server.